Kids charity feeding 1500 more hungry students in Bay of Plenty schools

 "It's not a 'do you need breakfast' situation, it's a 'breakfast is already made'.
 And we do ours during class time rather than before school as well so it's part of our school day - our teachers serve our kids breakfast."

-"Food is really important and we want to try to eliminate as many barriers as possible so that our children are able to function each and every day here."

-In a media release, KidsCan founder and chief executive Julie Chapman said the charity was seeing "record demand" for KidsCan food at school, as families went hungry at home.
+In a media release, KidsCan founder and chief executive Julie Chapman said it was seeing "record demand" for KidsCan food at school, as families went hungry at home.

 "We are bringing in more food to meet the increased demand from our partner schools, while also working to reach those children on our waitlist.